dymjin/restaurant-page/README.md

 Restaurant page project.
 Tests knowledge of modules and how they interact.
 First project to use webpack as well.
 Logo by me, fonts on google, icons on fontawesome, images from Pixabay.
+Live preview: https://github.com/dymjin/restaurant-page